commschamp/comms_protocols_cpp_src/text/fields/common_types.md

 variable size may require a prefix with their size information.
 Other lists may have fixed (predefined) size and will not require any additional size information.

+The internal storage consideration is applicable here as well.
+For most systems `std::vector` will do the job, but for bare-metal ones something else may be required.
+For example some custom implementation of `StaticVector` that exposes the same public interface, but receives a maximum storage size as a template parameter.
+There must be an easy way to substitute one with another.

 ## Bundles